Werenode/smart-contracts/README.md

  ## Token

  ERC20-like token.
- One difference is that the transfer method sets the approved value to 0.
+ One difference is that the `transferFrom` method sets the `allowance` value to 0.

  > Contracts are written in [Archetype](http://archetype-lang.org/) for the [Tezos](https://tezos.com/) blockchain.